Dear CGA Member,

 GIS Curriculum committee: We are in the early stages of developing a standards-based, GIS curriculum for schools (probably grades 4-12) in Connecticut.
 If you have an interest in building curriculum (GIS experience is not necessary), this is a project that we hope will lead to widespread adoption and also has the potential for additional pay, both for developing the curriculum and for training teachers.
 Contact Andy Jolly-Ballantine if you are interested: email@example.com

 Giant Map of Connecticut: We are creating a Giant Floor Map of Connecticut that will have associated instructional materials and travel around the state.
 Volunteers are appreciated for developing the map and associated curricular materials, as well as helping to find sponsors for the map.
-The map is being coordinated by Matt Zenko (email@example.com), Kristie Blanchard (firstname.lastname@example.org), and Allyson Lubs (email@example.com).
+The map is being coordinated by Matt Zenko (firstname.lastname@example.org), Kristie Blanchard (email@example.com), Allyson Lubs (firstname.lastname@example.org), Richard Benfield (BenfieldR@ccsu.edu), and Ashley Stephens (email@example.com).

 Geo-Bee organizing committee: The Geography Bee is a fun day-long event for middle schoolers where they are quizzed on their knowledge of Geography.
 While not specifically a program of the CGA, we support the Geo-Bee by finding volunteers to help with the event.
 Geo Bee chair Allyson Lubs (firstname.lastname@example.org)